TypeScript async callback with parameters

 }

+This example is only to demostrate that how callback functions work.
 Using callback in above scenario is not a good approach.
 Rather use RxJS Observable to respond to data change.

-Callback in JavaScript
+4. Callback Function in JavaScript

 In vanilla JS code, callback functions exist in the form of timeout functions or interval functions. e.g. In this code, we are calling a JavaScript function setTimeout() which will wait for 2 seconds and then call another function named callback().